jevad/NLTKinstallForNlpClass/README.md

 Suddenly, it all made sense:  People were doing things the hard way because they were just following instructions!

 You'll note that the instructions for Mac and Unix users have you use Pip to install packages; whereas, the instructions for Windows users have you doing everything manually and don't really give you much guidance as to how to make that happen -- if you're a progammer-type, you can figure it all out fairly quickly, but, if you're not....

+You'll also notice that the only people posting about installation problems on the class forum are Windows users.

 What you'll find here are some easier ways to get things installed on Windows.